yasirbhutta/yasirbhutta.github.io/ms-excel/docs/tips-and-tricks.md

 ## True/False (Mark T for True and F for False)

+- You can copy values like sum, average, and count directly from the status bar in Excel for Windows by simply clicking on them.
+[True or False]

 ## Multiple Choice (Select the best answer)

 ## Practical Exercises